19 Beekman Street

 Dr. Goldstein is an active researcher.
 Current research projects include studies on the long-term effects of lumbar and cervical artificial discs and measures that reduce the risk of infection in spinal surgery.
 In addition, Dr. Goldstein is a principal investigator in a study of the Freedom Lumbar Disc in the Treatment of Lumbar Degenerative Disc Disease.
 This study is accepting participants.

-Dr. Jeffrey Goldstein is recognized as one of the Best Doctors in New York.
+Dr. Jeffrey Goldstein was recognized again in 2022 as one of New York's Top Doctors .

 Patients from around the world travel to New York for the most advanced medical care.
 New York offers unrivalled facilities, accommodation, and infrastructure.